Cross-platform Windows, Mac OSX, and Linux: your choice.

 Instantly usable Ever opened a new tool and didn’t know where to start?
 ZeroBrane Studio provides integrated lessons on how to use it and over 50 demo scripts to get you started.

-Debug any Lua application Set breakpoints before or after you start debugging.
+Debug any Lua application Set breakpoints before or during debugging.
 Step in, over, and out.
-Break and continue your script.
+Run to cursor, break and continue your script.
+Review the call stack.
 Inspect and modify variables.

 Unicode friendly